Multi-tenant design and reflections on Ameba Platform

 Branch ENI

-This has now been resolved, but in the past there was a conflict with Istio (although this is unconfirmed).
+This has now been resolved, but in the past there was a conflict with Istio (though this has not been confirmed).
 AWS support recommends IAM authentication, so SGP should be considered as a last resort.

 If you are interested in the details of SGP, please refer to our previous article.